Mesics is a foundation according to Dutch law, registered in the Commercial Register of The Hague under nr 27 17 60 42.

 Mesics does not pay salaries; as a rule all travel expenses are born by the travellers themselves.
 Thus the only overhead of Mesics consists of some printing costs and annual registration fees, not even 0,5 % of the total revenues.
 Mesics publishes yearly a financial report, audited by an accountant.

-In 2003 Mesics organized a meeting of one week in Bénin with all Mesics partners of the five African countries, together with a delegation of Mesics.
-This possibility for exchange, evaluation and planning was considered useful and inspiring.
-It was decided to repeat the Conference every three years.
-Early 2006 Sister Gemma hosted the 2nd Conference in Meru, Kenya.
+In 2003 Mesics organized a meeting of the five partners of Mesics from the African countries.
+This opportunity for exchange, evaluation and planning was highly appreciated.
+The 2nd Conference took place in 2006 in Meru, Kenya.
 The 3rd Conference took place in 2009 in Bénin.